ahvonenj/GaleJS/README.md

 <script src="gale.js"></script>
 ```

-### Create new Gale-object and load the translation source into it + make GaleJS translate the application after the source is loaded
+### Create new Gale-object and load the translation source into it

+Here we also have a callback specified.
+Gale will translate the application in english after it has loaded the source.

 ```
 var gale = new Gale();